-TV is generally less costly than it used to be due to the explosion in the number of channels available to viewers.
-Armed with over 300 portals to niche interest groups and demographics, television advertisers can now target audiences with unprecedented accuracy and cost-efficiency.
-Airtime is typically traded on a Cost Per Thousand (CPT) model, which in layman’s terms translates to the price of reaching one thousand viewers.
+Airtime is typically traded on a Cost Per Thousand (CPT) model, which in layman’s terms means the price of reaching one thousand pairs of eyeballs.
+TV advertising costs are generally lower than they used to be due to the explosion in the number of channels available to viewers.
+Armed with over 300 access points to niche interest groups and demographics, television advertisers can now target audiences with unprecedented accuracy and cost-efficiency.

 While these factors will affect the cost of TV advertising, it is the approach you and your media agency take that will have the biggest impact.
-Through a process of testing, learning and optimising activity around the best-performing areas, TV can be a cost-efficient option.
-And with an increasing array of targeting options at regional or even addressable levels, it’s getting even cheaper.
+Through a process of testing, learning and optimising activity around the best-performing areas, TV can be a cost-efficient option for your business.
+And with the continuing advancement of targeting capabilities at regional and addressable levels, the range of possibilities is only widening.